linl33/bohemia/guides/guide_openhds_setup.md

       - Now click on the "Start Location Task" button (and wait for the table to populate accordingly)
       - Now click on the "Start Relationship Task" button (and wait for the table to populate accordingly)
       - Finally, click on the "Start Social Group Task" button (and wait for the table to populate accordingly)
-- Reload the application via tomcat (datacat.cc/manager), and resync tablet database
+  - Go to datacat.cc/manager.
+Log in as data/data.
+Click "reload" for OpenHDS.

 # Data collection

+- The server is up and ready to run.
+Now it's time to get the tablets set up for data collection.
-This is the end of the admin's guide.
-The data collection guide is available [HERE](guide_data_collection.md).
+- The data collection guide is available [HERE](guide_data_collection.md).